-In India's crowded urban areas, the pandemic magnified existing hardships, with strict lockdowns, rising violence, and isolation eroding the vital networks of support people depended on.
+In India's crowded urban areas, the pandemic lockdown amplified existing hardships, with largescale homeward migration and rising domestic violence in the face of unprecedented isolation eroding the vital networks of support people depended on.

 Imperfect data and questionable policy choices resulted in entire neighborhoods being marked as Red Zones, and their inhabitants barricaded from their surroundings.
 As migrants returned home, children stayed home from school, and summer temperatures rose, the cramped quarters — normally a respite from the outside world — suffocated their inhabitants.